-AT&T is "really bullish" on Nokia Lumia 900, planning to go all out for its launchAlex Wagner - Deputy Managing Editor, News Desk
+AT&T is "really bullish" on Nokia Lumia 900, planning to go all out for its launchAlex Wagner - Editorial Director of News and Content

 The Nokia Lumia 900 will landing at AT&T on April 8th, and when it finally makes its way to retail, you should expect to see it receive a heavy push from AT&T and Nokia.
 Speaking to CNET, AT&T device chief Jeff Bradley has said that the launch "is a notch above anything we've ever done," including the iPhone.
 He added that it'll be apparent to customers that the Lumia 900 is the carrier's "hero phone" before they set foot inside a store.
 AT&T and Nokia are prepping a major television marketing campaign that'll kick off around the 900's April 8th launch.
 At AT&T stores, the handset will be present on large pieces of signage, and the employees are said to have been heavily-trained on the 900, with many of them carrying the device as well.
 Sources have told CNET that the marketing push is expected to last for six to eight weeks.